MiguelSperle/Backend-server-spacetime/Readme.md

 GITHUB_CLIENT_SECRET="1234567890abcdefg1234" ``` This number is example ```
 ```

-<h2>attention</h2>
+<h2>Attention</h2>
-<p>If you wanta to use the web project, you must comment env mobile
+<p>If you wanta to use the web project, you must comment the env mobile
-and if you want to use the mobile project, you must comment env web.
+and if you want to use the mobile project, you must comment the env web.
 </p>

 -----------------------------------------------------------------------------------------------------------------------